gtopcu/aws-templates/README.md

 - DataStreams aggregation to send/receive multiple records per record -> Kinesis Aggregation Library for Lambda
 - DataStreams pricing based on storage duraction, no of open shards & data size. on-Demand up to %300 more expensive than Previsioned
 - Firehose -> S3, OpenSearch, buffers, transform/filter/enrich, no order guarantee, at least once, single target, does 3 retries
-- Firehose write to S3: 1 to 15 minutes, or 1GBB to 128GBs
+- Firehose -> S3 batching: 1 to 15 minutes, or 1GBB to 128GBs
 - Lambda Erorrs:
   * Lambda retries the entire batch until success or data expiration(at least 1 day!)
 No other batches are processed (poison pill)
   * BisectBatchOnFunctionError, MaximumRetryAttempts(0-1000, default 1), MaximumRecordAge 1 min(default) up to 7 days